 On the basis of Nudge theory, employees can be helped to:

-by being offered relevant choices that contribute to these outcomes.
+And make better decisions by being offered relevant choices that contribute to these outcomes.

 Employee motivation is ideally one of the most crucial responsibilities of the manager.
 To achieve a good level of motivation among the employees, the manager needs to adopt a range of techniques.
 Below let’s discuss how various theories can be applied in organizations: